Cuddle party

 A cuddle party (also called a cuddle puddle or snuggle party) is a small, structured social event intended to let people experience nonsexual group physical intimacy through cuddling.
-News coverage typically presents cuddle parties either as a response to urban isolation and “touch deprivation.”
+News coverage typically presents cuddle parties as a response to urban isolation and "touch deprivation."

 History

 Cuddle parties originated in 2004 as a series of events in New York City run by relationship coaches Reid Mihalko and Marcia Baczynski, who described it as a safer space for people who felt intimidated by massage or tantra workshops.
 Cuddle parties later emerged in other cities, and facilitator training was provided by the originators.